Editor's note: Katiya took a semester in Alaska in the summer of 2016 and became a NOLS instructor in May 2019.Read More

 No two branches are the same to Wren.

 If what a tree or a bush does is lost on you,

 You are surely lost.
 Stand still.
 The forest knows

 Where you are.
 You must let it find you.

 Not every day can be sunshine and rainbows.
 Photo by Carolyn Highland.

 It was four in the morning, it was sideways sleeting, and the tent pole cup was broken.
 I stood huddled in my rain gear, aiming my headlamp down at my tentmate and my instructor, who were lying sideways on the icy snow, trying to speedy-stitch the stirrup back to the tent body before they lost all dexterity in their hands.

 It was four in the morning and I was supposed to be snuggled up in my sleeping bag inside the tent, but instead I was outside getting pelted with rain on the side of a snowy mountain, the blackness around me increasing the sense of being in the absolute middle of nowhere.Read More

-Three years ago as part of a gap year, I took part in a semester-long, eighty day NOLS course in Baja California.
+Three years ago, as part of a gap year, I took part in a semester-long, eighty-day NOLS course in Baja California.

-This course consisted of fifteen students and four highly-trained instructors embarking on a 100-mile hike from San Juanico to Mulegé, a 120-nautical mile sail on the Sea of Cortez from Loreto to just about south of Puerto Agua Verde, and ending with a 250-mile sea kayaking journey from Puerto Agua Verde to a town called Tecalote.
-(I also received sixteen college credits for my course, ranging from wilderness first aid to Leave No Trace principles!)Read More
+This course consisted of 15 students and 4 highly-trained instructors embarking on a 100-mile hike from San Juanico to Mulegé, a 120-nautical mile sail on the Sea of Cortez from Loreto to just about south of Puerto Agua Verde, and ending with a 250-mile sea kayaking journey from Puerto Agua Verde to a town called Tecalote.
+(I also received sixteen college credits for my course, ranging from wilderness first aid to Leave No Trace principles).Read More

 I am not entirely sure what I meant when I claimed to “hate nature” for the majority of my life.